Strategizer/app/README.md

 ## Contact Us
-This is our first open source project and we appreciate any suggestions/reviews so please feel free to contact us on codebrewerio@gmail.com
+This is our first open source project and we appreciate any suggestions/reviews so please feel free to contact us.

 This project was built using [React](https://github.com/facebook/create-react-app).